bilken/vhs/readme.txt

 Audio on Linux is such a pain.
 I had to modify my /etc/pulse/default.pa among other non-sensical things.
 Took a couple hours of fiddling.
 * Audio Input: alsa, hw:1,0

+## 8mm

+We have a ton of super 8 film.
+I bouth the "Wolverine Pro" conversion device.
+It generates MP4 clips.

+The only issue I had is that my device seems to grab the film a little too tight on the capture tray.
+When that happens, it stalls and generates duplicate images (sometimes stalling indefinitely until I manually intervene :-( ).
+The content is also pretty grainy (our cameras weren't very nice), so I down-res from 1440x1080 to 720x540 so it looks a little cleaner.

 ## List of scripts